What comes with Google Workspace for Education Fundamentals (GWEF, for short)?

 Populi and GWEF integrate by means of Single Sign-On, which lets a user access multiple software programs through a single login.
 In this arrangement, a user logs in to Populi with his username and password; when he accesses GWEF (via the Email link in Populi), Populi automatically authenticates that user so he won't need to also log in to Google.

 The integration links Google and Populi so that Populi usernames must match up with a Google email address.
 For instance,

 email@example.com in Populi must equal

-email@example.com in Google.
-So, Jim Roberts logs in to Populi with username
+firstname.lastname@example.org in Google.
+So, James Roberts logs in to Populi with username

-Effectively, the integration replaces Populi Email and Calendar with Google's Gmail and Calendar—and enables simpler access to a user's other GWEF programs.
-In this setup, Google hosts your Email and Calendar on their own servers.
+Effectively, the integration replaces Populi Email with Google's Gmail and enables simpler access to a user's other GWEF programs.
+In this setup, Google hosts your Email on their own servers.